Are you a Carer?

 Signposting Guide for Carers

-In order to try to provide carers with more support Gerry Molumby from 'Carers Federation Limited' will be providing drop-in sessions on the;
+In order to try to provide carers with more support Lorna from 'Carers Federation Limited' will be providing drop-in sessions on the;

-He will be able to offer support with benefits, carers assessments etc and provide information about courses and forthcoming events.
-If you would like to speak to Gerry, please call in to the surgery during these times.
+She will be able to offer support with benefits, carers assessments etc and provide information about courses and forthcoming events.
+Alternatively if you would like to speak to Lorna, she can be contacted on 07738 882556.